proud sponsors of last year's

 It's worth noting that we're not relying on low spoke counts to achieve low wheel weights.
 That means that the wheels are laterally stiff and they can be used for normal riding assuming the rider is within the weight limit for the wheels.

 And finally the hubs.
 Saving weight in the centre of the wheel makes the least difference of all.
 If the budget allows then fair enough - we're all weight weenies after all, but it's effectively static weight so it's the last part of the equation.
-As well as our own Zed branded hubs we also offer premium upgrades from Carbon Ti and Extralite - the lightest hubs in the world.
+We offer 2 models - our own Zed branded hubs and Extralite - the lightest hubs in the world.

 As you would probably expect, wheels are built to order.
 We don’t have the resources to hold large stocks of the rims - they’re a specialist item after all.
 So it’s best to get in touch before you need them - there were a lot of disappointed people wanting wheels a couple of weeks or so before the Nationals at Winnats…